happygears/netspyglass-netbox/README.md

 The tool produces the log of its activity and writes it to the standard output.
 This makes it easier to run on docker where you can use command `docker logs` to retrieve the log for analysis.

-## Docker

-You can run this tool using our public Docker image:

-    docker run -d --restart=always happygears/netspyglass-netbox:latest ./nsg-netbox.py <command line arguments>

-This will make docket detach from the shell and restart the process should it crash for any reason.
-Nothing will appear to the standard output.
-All diagnostic information is written to the log, which  you can retrieve using standard `docker logs <container_id>` command

 ## Examples